austral-electronics/QuantumCM4/README.md

 *Your data here, there, or anywhere*

-# Quantum CM4 OEM - Rugged Calculator & IOT Gateway !!!
-NEW 2022 !!!
+# Quantum CM4 OEM - Rugged Calculator & IOT Gateway

 - **Makes it as easy as possible to build your next smart project operating in hostile environment** with a **Raspberry PI 4** software compatible platform designed for professional use and suitable for real-time and browser-based remote displays.
 - **Shrink your team and schedule :** Focus on your core business by using a proven hardware and OS, the support of the largest developer community.